 - Responsible for planning, coordinating, and scheduling annual meeting program

-- Initiated and finalize speakers for two day annual meeting
+- Initiated and finalize speakers for the two-day annual meeting

-- Arrange catering, silent auction, vendor exhibits, and member activities for two-day annual meeting
+- Arrange catering, silent auction, vendor exhibits, and member activities for the two-day annual meeting

 - Promote and manage scholarship programs to support members with education through the Sister Peter Olivaint Scholarship, Long Term Care Health Information Management Scholarship and Professional Development Scholarship.

 - Manage the WSHIMA silent auction and raffle held in conjunction with the Annual Conference for raising funds for the scholarship programs.